Juvenile Justice Ministry

 All youths confined at the facility have access to several services and programs including education, basic medical care, legal services, mental health, physical exercise, and spiritual support.
 Families are encouraged to visit whenever possible, but these visits may be limited, based on a youth’s behavior while at the facility.

-Denver Area Youth for Christ has provided religious services, Bible studies, and pastoral care to the youths on a voluntary basis since the facility opened.
-Their Chaplains have provided oversight, supervision, and training to a variety of churches and individuals who have faithfully ministered at the facility.
+Denver Area Youth For Christ has provided religious services, Bible studies, and pastoral care to the youths on a voluntary basis since the late 1960’s.
+And for most of those years, their Chaplains have provided oversight, supervision, and training to a variety of churches and individuals who have faithfully ministered at the facility.